Slavery in the Abbasid Caliphate: Qiyan

-Ibn Butlan noted that the ideal training of a qiyan slave girl was long: it was recommended that a slave-girl was taken from her country age of nine; spent three years of training at Madinah, three years at Makkah, and taken to Iraq at the age of fifteen to be trained in cultural refinement (adab) at age fifteen, before she was sold for performance as a qiyan entertainer, in order to acquire the feminine qualities of the Medinese women, the delicacy of Makkah and the cultural refinement of Iraqi.
+Ibn Butlan noted that the ideal training of a qiyan slave girl was long: it was recommended that a slave-girl was taken from her country age of nine; spent three years of training at Madinah, three years at Makkah, and taken to Iraq at the age of fifteen to be trained in cultural refinement (adab) at age fifteen, before she was sold for performance as a qiyan entertainer, in order to acquire the feminine qualities of the Medinese women, the delicacy of Makkah and the cultural refinement of Iraq.
 In al-Isbahani's Kitab al-Aghani, Ibrahim al-Mawsili noted that originally slave girls with dark complexion had been selected to be trained as qiyan, because they were viewed as unattractive, but that this custom had changed and white slave-girls, who were considered more beautiful and were therefore more expensive, had started to be trained as qiyan to increase their market value even more:

 "People did not use to teach beautiful slave-girls to sing, but instead only taught light brown and black [slave girls to sing].
 The first person to teach expensive [fair-skinned] slave-girls to sing was my father.
 He achieved the highest level [of training] of female singers, and thereby raised their value".

 The qiyan-slaves were not secluded from men in harem as free women or slave concubines, but in contrast performed for male guests – sometimes from behind a screen and sometimes visible – and are the perhaps most well documented of all female slaves.
 While trained qiyan-slaves were sexually available to their enslaver, they were not categorized or sold as concubines and, with their training, were the most expensive female slaves.

 Male slaves

 The uses of male slaves were far more varied than the use of female slaves.
 Male slaves were divided in to eunuchs and non-eunuchs.
 Since eunuchs lacked family of their own and were unable to have children, they were considered highly thrustworthy, and used as harem guards, as guards at mosques and holy sites, as administrators and family stewards.
 Non-castrated male slaves were used for hard labor as well as for military slavery.

 Generally the Muslim world preferred female slaves over male slaves.
 However male slaves still reached substantial numbers in some parts of the Muslim world.
 In 763 a slave rebellion took place in Medina, the Medina slave rebellion, to resist the Abbasid troops under the leadership of Muhammad ibn 'Abd Allah al-Nafs al-Zakiya, leader of the local black slave population; the rebellion was finally put down when the Abbasids agreed to appoint another governor to Medina.